10 Best Neighborhoods to Rent in Brooklyn 2023

-Apartment hunting can be a grueling process, spending hours of research, sifting through hundreds of listings, contacting different agents, and figuring out exactly which neighborhood is right for you.
-Prospective renters often make the mistake of thinking they’re all set once they figure out the square footage or number of bedrooms and the price they’d like to set for rent.
+On top of that, apartment hunting can be a grueling process: spending hours researching, sifting through hundreds of listings, contacting different agents, and figuring out your budget.
+Prospective renters often make the mistake of thinking they’re all set once they figure out the square footage, the number of bedrooms, and the price they’d like to set for rent.

-While it may be a renters’ market, take down a few of these notes and you may see that finding the apartment right for you may not be as difficult as you think.
+While it may be a renters’ market, take down a few of these notes, and you may see that finding the apartment right for you may not be as difficult as you think.
 Getting an apartment in Brooklyn can be just as competitive as trying to find one in Manhattan, so it's best to do your homework before you start.

 Before You Start

-Make sure the payment is made out to the agency's LLC or official company name and that you are signing an earnest money deposit contract that clearly states any refund policy.
-NEVER make out a payment directly in an agent or broker's name, which can spell an illegal side deal the agent is running or worse--a rental scam.
+Make sure the payment is made to the agency's LLC or official company name and that you are signing an earnest money deposit contract that clearly states any refund policy.
+Never make out payment directly in an agent or broker's name, which can spell an illegal side deal the agent is running or worse--a rental scam.